The Markoff and Lagrange spectra on the Hecke group H4: Introduction

-We review the equivalent definitions on $\mathscr M(\mathbf{H}_4)$ in Section~\ref{Sec:Index2_spec}.
-We show that the Markoff spectrum of 2-minimal forms $\mathscr M_2$ coincides with Markoff spectrum on sublattice of index 2.
-Then the Markoff spectrum $\mathscr M_2$ is shown to be identical with $\mathscr M(\mathbf{H}_4)$ and the spectrum on the unit circle.
-In Section~\ref{Sec:Romik}, we introduce the Romik expansion of a point in $\mathbb R \cup \{ \infty \}$, which is a boundary point of the hyperbolic space.
-A geodesic in the hyperbolic space is determined by a doubly infinite Romik expansion and we deduce the formula of the spectral value of the Markoff and Lagrange spectra by the doubly infinite Romik expansion of the geodesic.
-In Section~\ref{Sec:closedness}, we show that the Markoff spectrum $\mathscr M(\mathbf{H}_4)$ is closed and contains the Lagrange spectrum $\mathscr L(\mathbf{H}_4)$.
-Finally, we prove Theorem~\ref{thm0}, Theorem~\ref{thm1} and Theorem~\ref{thm2} in Section~\ref{Sec:dim}, Section~\ref{Sec:Gaps}, and Section~\ref{Sec:Halslray} respectively.
+In Section~\ref{Sec:Perron}, we introduce a symbolic coding for a geodesic and its endpoints in $\hat{\mathbb R}$ using the Hecke group $\mathbf H_4$.
+A geodesic in the hyperbolic space is determined by a doubly infinite expansion and we deduce the formula of the spectral value of the Markoff and Lagrange spectra by the doubly infinite expansion of the geodesic.
+We then prove Theorem~\ref{thm-1}, Theorem~\ref{thm0}, Theorem~\ref{thm1} and Theorem~\ref{thm2} in Section~\ref{Sec:closedness}, Section~\ref{Sec:dim}, Section~\ref{Sec:Gaps}, and Section~\ref{Sec:Halslray} respectively.